unifiedjs/unified-args/readme.md

 If [`--output`][output] is given **without** `path` it is not honoured, to prevent an infinite loop.
-When the watch closes, a final process runs including `--output`.
+On operating systems other than Windows, when the watch closes, a final process runs including `--output`.

 *   **Default**: off
 *   **Alias**: `-w`